heimskr/game3/PROTOCOL.md

 	- `u64` Global ID
 	- `string` Name

-41. **Swap Slots**: tells the server to swap two slots in an agent's inventory.
+41. **Swap Slots**: tells the server to swap a slot in one agent's inventory with a slot in another agent's inventory.

+	- `u64` First Agent Global ID
-	- `u64` Agent Global ID
+	- `u64` Second Agent Global ID
 	- `i32` First Slot
 	- `i32` Second Slot

+41. **Move Slots**: tells the server to move a slot in one agent's inventory into a slot in another agent's inventory.

+	- `u64` First Agent Global ID
+	- `u64` Second Agent Global ID
+	- `i32` First Slot
+	- `i32` Second Slot

+	This differs from Swap Slots in that compatible stacks will be merged instead of swapped and that the first slot has to have something in it.

 # Message Format